marymlucas/mc_and_mcmc_exps/README.md

-# Markov Chain Stuff
+# MC and MCMC
-Random experiments to refresh my memory on Markov Chain simulations
+Random experiments to refresh my memory on Monte Carlo and Markov Chain Monte Carlo simulations